philly2600/philly2600.github.io/index.md

 # Aftermath
 {:id="aftermath"}

-As stated earlier, around **8:00 PM** most of the group heads over to [Bridgewater's Pub](http://www.thepubin30thstreetstation.com/){:target="_blank"}, a bar/resuraunt within 30th Street Station, about 50 feet west of the Taco Bell.
+~~As stated earlier, around **8:00 PM** most of the group heads over to [Bridgewater's Pub](http://www.thepubin30thstreetstation.com/){:target="_blank"}, a bar/resuraunt within 30th Street Station, about 50 feet west of the Taco Bell.
 We usually have a reserved table in the corner, but sometimes the group is so big we spill over into other tables.
 At Bridgewater's, we essentially keep the meeting going with more conversation, and food/drinks for those wishing to partake.
-Bridgewater's is open to all ages and there is no pressure to consume alcohol, so all are welcome!
+Bridgewater's is open to all ages and there is no pressure to consume alcohol, so all are welcome!~~ New location TBD!